tsanko/angular-input-placeholder/README.md

 =====================

 Directive to fix IE9 issue not honoring HTML5 placeholder attribute.
-It will inject and overlay a div so this solution will work with password field too.
+It will inject and overlay a label so this solution will work with password field too.

-In addition extra functionality is desired the placeholder can be mimic (current revision is pushing the palceholder text to the right size of the field)
+Extra functionality: Current revision is pushing the palceholder text to the right size of the field without hidding it.

 ### USAGE